Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.

-The node key pair also identifies other servers clustered with this one.
+The node key pair also identifies other servers for purposes of clustering or reserving peer slots.
 If you have a cluster of servers, you should configure each server in the cluster with a unique

 [node_seed] setting.
 For more information on setting up a cluster, see Cluster